Authored by the expert who managed and guided the team behind the France Property Pack

 How much are property prices expected to increase in Burgundy in 2026?

-As of early 2026, property prices in Burgundy are expected to increase by approximately 2% over the course of the year, with apartments likely rising 2% to 4% and houses staying between 0% and 2%.
+As of 2026, property prices in Burgundy are expected to increase by about 2% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Burgundy.